Public viewing area

 A public viewing area is a space set aside for members of the public to safely view sites of interest, such as airports, railroads, construction sites or other facilities.
 Sometimes they are known as visitor centers or interpretive sites.

 In locations that have inherent dangers and would not normally be accessible to the public, viewing areas provide a way to satiate the public curiosity without exposing inordinate risk.
 Many sites contain descriptive signs, viewing pavilions, picnic facilities, toilets, radio receivers and brochures.

 Examples

 Airports

+There are several companies offering free and paid (subscription) live Internet cameras at many airports.
+Some of the below locations have such cameras.
+Some are 24/7 (automated), others are as staff is available to operate the cameras.
+Some of these also have scanner audio for monitoring radio communications.